 The other element is that, the mind is naturally very creative and constantly asking, ‘what if this’ or ‘what if that’ or ‘what would happen if’ or ‘imagine if’ or ‘what if I combined x with y’.
 But we also have a judgemental element that says ‘no that won’t work’ or ‘ no, that’s not good’ or ‘no, I would need this and this first’.
 One concept I like to work with here is to try and separate the two, generate ideas vs. using discernment to decide what is worth pursuing or worth keeping.

 I also like to compare it to evolution.
 Instead of waiting for the muse to strike, it can be useful to generate a large range of creations and output and then decide what’s worth using and keeping.
 It’s generally better to try something and create something and get the creative juices flowing and then bring in the element of selection and discernment later.
 In other words, generate a fair degree of variations and then use the element of (natural) selection/discernment.
+In our mentoring conversations we can explore this topic in more detail.

 4. Play/playfulness